KingNels24/wordpress/TodDo.md

 - [ ] change font(s) (?)
 - [ ] review Google settings (_already did but there some privacy questions left_)
 - [ ] add more mobile devices + detections + fallbacks
+- [x] load fonts locally as fallback
+- [ ] add page status in 'About' to check if page is online/offline (low-prio)
 - [ ] ....